nerves-project/nerves_system_br/README.md

 and that when you unselect a configuration option, it will not disappear from the Nerves SDK root file system image until a clean build.

+The [Buildroot documentation](http://buildroot.net/docs.html) is very helpful if you're having trouble.

 ## Built-in SDK Configurations